 On 24 October 2016, the school was officially opened by the Minister for Education, Mr Ng Chee Meng.
 It was a significant milestone for West Spring Primary School as all 690 students, staff and more than 1000 parents came together in the joyous celebration.
 The students of MOE Kindergarten@West Spring also joined us on that day.
 The theme of the event was aptly coined as ‘We shine’ to capture the pioneering spirit of the school community.
 The word ‘SHINE’ also means ‘Students, Staff, Stakeholders who are Happily Inspired and Nurtured for Excellence.’
 On that day, we did shine in celebration.
 It was also timely that the school community take stock of what we have built in the span of three short years.

 The environment shapes both the academic and non-academic programmes that the school offers.
 With new design norms, the school has facilities, which include redesigned classrooms, dance and performing arts studios, and many outdoor experiential learning areas that support the delivery of holistic education in both academic and non-academic areas.
-Over the years, the school has furnished a number of joyful learning spaces that includes the Science Rooms, Mathematics Room, the DELI (Delightful Experience in Learning and Interaction), the MALL (Multi-Disciplinary Approach to Learning with LEGO) and FOCAL Green (Focus, Organise & Concentrate to Achieve Learning).
+Over the years, the school has furnished a number of joyful learning spaces that includes the Science Rooms, Mathematics Room, the DELI (Delightful Experience in Learning and Interaction), the MALL (Multi-Disciplinary Approach to Learning with LEGO), FOCAL Green (Focus, Organise & Concentrate to Achieve Learning) and ARCADE (Area to cReate And Design for Everyone).
 The photos below are just some of the examples of the colourful learning spaces in the school.

 The school architecture is designed for an environmentally friendly and sustainable school environment.
 In 2016, the school was awarded the Lotus Award for the School Green Awards.
 The school jumped 3 levels to attain the Lotus Award from a Palm award in 2014.
 It reflects the school’s efforts in educating our students on environmental concerns.
 In line with being environmentally conscious, the school uses technology to go electronic and reduce our carbon footprint.
 Most recently, the school was awarded the Gold Star under the Sustaining Toilets As Restrooms (STAR) Awards programme by the Restroom Association (Singapore).